davnbrat/odin-recipes/README.md

-This is a basic recipe website with html only.
+This is a basic recipe website.